 Unlike someone with a multi-property portfolio, the people living that Kiwi way of life pay tax on every single cent of their income and every item they purchase.
 They’re the ones whose lives are made more difficult, and less secure, by New Zealand having an economy geared around property investment – the Kiwi way of life that Bridges wants to defend.

-Capital gains tax will make it harder for renters, man who owns 80 Hawke's Bay homes warns https://t.co/JLJuSL1mp3Join us and contribute
+Capital gains tax will make it harder for renters, man who owns 80 Hawke's Bay homes warns https://t.co/JLJuSL1mp3Join us and help us hire new

 — nzherald (@nzherald) February 21, 2019